-The format of the summative examination is clinical simulation using standardized patients.
-Students are given a chief complaint and perform a focused history and physical examination on the standardized patient.
+For the simulated patient case, students are given a chief complaint and perform a focused history and physical examination on the standardized patient.
 The student then orders laboratory tests for which results will be given.
 Interpretation of the tests is integrated into a SOAP note, which includes a differential diagnosis and plan.
 The final phase is oral presentation of the patient to a faculty member.